isaacs/tshy/README.md

-By default, tshy deletes the `main` field, rather than maintain this affordance for versions of node that met their end of life more than a year ago.
+By default, tshy deletes the `main` field, rather than maintain this affordance for versions of node that met their end of life long ago.
 However, some tools still rely on `main` and have not been updated to read the package entry points via `exports`.

-**Warning: this will likely cause incorrect types to be loaded.**
+**Warning: this will likely cause incorrect types to be loaded in some scenarios.**

 Use with extreme caution.
 It's almost always better to _not_ define top-level `main` and `types` fields if you are shipping a hybrid module.
 Users will need to update their `module` and